alibaba/anyproxy/README.md

-    dbFile        : null,  // optional, save request data to a specified file, will use in-memory db if not specified webPort       : 8002,  // optional, port for web interface socketPort    : 8003,  // optional, internal port for web socket, replace this when it is conflict with your own service webConfigPort : 8088,  // optional, internal port for web config(beta), replace this when it is conflict with your own service throttle      : 10,    // optional, speed limit in kb/s disableWebInterface : false, //optional, set it when you don't want to use the web interface silent        : false //optional, do not print anything into terminal. do not set it when you are still debugging.
+    dbFile        : null,  // optional, save request data to a specified file, will use in-memory db if not specified webPort       : 8002,  // optional, port for web interface socketPort    : 8003,  // optional, internal port for web socket, replace this when it is conflict with your own service throttle      : 10,    // optional, speed limit in kb/s disableWebInterface : false, //optional, set it when you don't want to use the web interface silent        : false //optional, do not print anything into terminal. do not set it when you are still debugging.